How Long Does a Car Insurance Claim Take to Settle?

 Factors That Can Delay an Auto Insurance Claim

-Some factors that can delay your car insurance claim process or deny a claim include the following.
+Factors that can delay your car insurance claim process or deny a claim include:

-As mentioned earlier, each state has a stipulated time frame for filing a car insurance claim.
-Also, they have specified time frames for insurers to settle and send a claim payment.
-For instance, the State of New York requires you to file a car accident claim within 30 days of the accident.
+Each state has a stipulated time frame for filing a car insurance claim.
+The State of New York requires you to file a car accident claim within 30 days of the accident.
 After receiving your insurance claim and proof of the accident, the insurance company has 30 days to either accept or deny your accident claim.

 Inability to Pay Deductibles